kratman/LICHEM_QMMM/tests/README.md

 settings for different wrappers, the times represent the efficiency of the wrappers.
 The run times are not testing the efficiency of different packages.

-The test suite requires python 2.7 or higher.

 The test suite is not compatable with python 3.0 or higher.